komed3/TranslateHub/README.md

 To edit translations, use the editor in the right panel.
 If the editor is empty, ensure you have selected a language and namespace from the left panel.

 Now, you can edit translations directly in the text fields.
 Changes are automatically saved periodically.
 Use the "Hide Translated Values" checkbox to focus on untranslated content.
+To search for specific keys or values, use the filter box at the top of the editor.

 ### Managing Translation Keys